skynetapp/Sugar-Sample-Code/Create Contact.md

 nusoap | Folder |
 temp | stores the WSDL Cache | serverlog | saves the log file start time and end time |
-cachewsdl | Gives the results of meeting list |
+cacheWsdlCreateContact | Creates a new contact |

 #### Step 1: